Nancy Lieberman: College career

-From 1976 to 1980, Lieberman attended Old Dominion University in Norfolk, Virginia, and played on the women's basketball team there.
+Lieberman originally was a verbal commitment to Canisius University before being heavily recruited by Old Dominion University in Norfolk, Virginia, where she attended from 1976 to 1980 and played on the women's basketball team there.
 During that time, she and her team won two consecutive AIAW National Championships (1979, 1980) and one WNIT (Women's National Invitation Tournament) Championship in 1978.
 She was the first two-time winner of the prestigious Wade Trophy, a national player of the year award in college women's basketball, and was selected as the Broderick Award winner for basketball as the top women's player in America.
 Lieberman also won three consecutive Kodak All-America awards (1978, '79, '80).
 Lieberman was one of six young adults to win the Young American Award from the Boy Scouts of America in 1980.

 Lieberman earned the nickname "Lady Magic," a nod to Earvin "Magic" Johnson of NBA fame.
 Lieberman set a school record for career assists (961) that still stands today.
 She led the team in assists each of the four years she was on the team—in her sophomore year she averaged 8.9 per game.
 Lieberman amassed 2,430 points along with 1,167 rebounds in her collegiate career, producing an average of 18.1 points per game.
 Lieberman achieved a triple double (40 points, 15 rebounds, 11 assists) against Norfolk State in her sophomore year.
 Lieberman stole the ball 562 times and assisted a basket 961 times in her college career, believed to be modern records.
 She is the holder of several single-game and single-season records, including best free-throw shooting percentage in her freshman and sophomore years.

 Lieberman earned her degree in Interdisciplinary Studies from Old Dominion University on May 6, 1980.
 She was inducted into the ODU Sports Hall of Fame in 1985.